MicrosoftDocs/windows-dev-docs/uwp/get-started/plan-your-app.md

 On Microsoft design teams, our process for creating apps consists of five distinct stages: concept, structure, dynamics, visual, and prototype.
 We encourage you to adopt a similar process and have fun making new experiences for the world to enjoy.

+> [!NOTE]
+> It is recommended that developers who are creating new projects consider using the [Windows App SDK](/windows/apps/windows-app-sdk/) and [WinUI](/windows/apps/winui/) rather than UWP.
+Please see [Migrate from UWP to the Windows App SDK](/windows/apps/windows-app-sdk/migrate-to-windows-app-sdk/migrate-to-windows-app-sdk-ovw) for more details.

 ## Concept

 **Focus your app**